Take your favorite USB Linux Portable Operating System with you!

 Using a running Linux CD or DVD to quickly make a USB bootable

-I would like to thank you all very much for your support over the years.
-Because of your continued support, all of the software, projects, simplified tutorials, and other related information provided throughout this website remain accessible to this day.
+I would like to thank you all for your continued support over the years.
+Because of your support, the software, projects, simplified tutorials, and related information provided throughout this website remain accessible to this day.

 “This site was originally established as a simple means to share useful information about booting Linux from USB.
 This was done in hopes that by sharing whilst learning, I might help others who may also be looking to find ways to easily boot and then run their Live ISO files, Windows installers, PE, antivirus scanners, cloning software, and various other useful diagnostic tools – all from a UFD.” ~ Lance